AdamWojtul28/CEN3031_Group_Project/Sprint4.md

 GET http://localhost:5000/api/users/{id}

 - Returns a full user object as a json.
 Request the user to be returned by sending the route with the respective user's ID number.
+    - If ID is invalid returns 404

 #### Get Single User by Username:

 GET http://localhost:5000/api/users?username=exampleUserName

 - This route will return a user struct that matches the entered username if one exists (search for user via username).
+    - If no username is given, returns error code 204 no content

 #### Get All Users: